 The movement of the clock dates all the way back to 1389, just 19 years later than the oldest clock in Paris (situated in the very heart of Île de la Cité), while the Renaissance Arch it rests in dates back to 1527.
 The buildings surrounding the clock, including a Belfry all date back to the 14th and 15th Centuries.

-Details of the Rouen Clock
+Details of the Rouen Clock in Normandy

 A little lamb jumps through time and is situated at the end of the hour hand, which spans an impressive 2.5 metres long.
 The sheep is not only a traditionally religious symbol in Christianity but a reflection of Rouen’s main historical industry of farming- particularly in the wool trade.